 Lots of people have emailed to ask, “What’s up with all the changes in your style?”
 Today, I will attempt to share my thought process with you.
-Automatic pilot is never a good mode for us to stay in as we age.
-If we keep the same routine all of our lives, eventually that style rut will start to date us at best or make us look more masculine at worst.
+Automatic pilot is never a suitable mode for us to stay in as we age.
+If we keep the same routine all of our lives, eventually, that style rut will start to date us at best or make us look more masculine at worst.

 The quote “Less is More” is becoming my guide in all things.
 I have almost stopped buying makeup and skincare products.
-All those creams and lotions were very expensive and full of chemicals.
+All those creams and lotions were costly and full of chemicals.
 I have learned that if my skin feels dry in the winter, coconut oil is the best relief I have ever found.
 When my face feels oily in the summer, Thayers Witch Hazel Toner works beautifully, and it is alcohol-free.

 As for face makeup or foundation, I will never repurchase it.
 For now, much fewer products will serve to enhance my eyes and brows.
 I may use a bit of rose/pink blush on some days.
 I will continue to wear a brighter (not darker) lipstick, which I always carefully blot.